Regaining Your Appetite With IBS: Step-By-Step Action Plan.

 What to do if you’re taking one of the above-listed drugs?

-Don’t stop any medication prescribed by your doctor whether it is for IBS or for other diseases.
+Don’t stop any medication your doctor prescribes, whether it is for IBS or other diseases.
 This is because:

-• Taking one of the above-mentioned medications doesn’t necessarily mean it is the cause of your anorexia.
+• Taking one of the medications mentioned above doesn’t necessarily mean it is the cause of your anorexia.

 • Stopping IBS medications can worsen your IBS.
 Also, stopping prescribed medications for any condition or disease can cause harm.